delongsh/RLECC/readme.md

-This repository is code for our paper **Face Template Protection Through Residual Learning Based Error Correction Codes**.
+This repository is code for our paper **Face Template Protection Through Residual Learning Based Error-Correcting Codes**.
 ## Introduction
 This code aims to implement a face template protection technique by using residual learning, which maps the facial images into low-density parity-check (LDPC) codewords.
 This implementation is based on [PyTorch][1].
 In this paper, we use the [LDPC coding][2] algorithm developed by Radford M. Neal.
 The [trained CNN model on extended Yale Face B with d = 256][3] can be downloaded.